Academic Support Center

 Location

-The ASC is located on the first floor of Schlegel Hall, Room 102.
+The ASC is located in the E.M.
+White Library, Room 108.

 We are a drop-in center and welcome students between and around your class and work schedules.
 We can meet with students remotely on Zoom.